Places to visit in the Cotswolds – a guide to the towns and villages

 Sitting near Malmesbury in the north of Wiltshire, the village of Sherston has a history dating back to being an Anglo Saxon settlement.
 The church of the Holy Cross dates from the 13th Century although the tower was rebuilt in the early 1700s.
 A battle was fought in the area in 1016, where local hero John Rattlebone helped defeat the Danish King Canute, despite being mortally wounded.
 He's now primarily celebrated in the form of The Rattlebone Inn pub.

-A small and quiet village.
+Somerford Keynes is a small and quiet village.
 However it does sit in the middle of the Cotswold Water Park lakes and in particular near the main leisure lake and beach, as well as Neigh Bridge (popular for fishing).
 You can also find the Elemental Sculpture Park and a small Norman church with a lot of history.

 South Cerney is a large village just a few miles south of Cirencester, and probably best known for the many nearby lakes that make up the Cotswold Water Park.
 The River Churn cuts through the middle of the village and there's a good amount of entertainment in the form of three pubs to visit.